Namita26/covid_stats/README.md

 Set up the python3 environment with virtualenv.
 1. Clone the repository
-2. cd covid_stats
+2. `cd covid_stats`
-3. python3 -m venv shopse_venv
+3. `python3 -m venv shopse_venv`
-4. python -m requirements.txt
+4. `source shopse_env/bin/activate`
+5. `python -m requirements.txt`
-5. With these instructions, the python3 environment will be set up.
+6. With these instructions, the python3 environment will be set up.
-6. For mongodb set up, install mongo db compass or set up mongo db locally.
+7. For mongodb set up, install mongo db compass or set up mongo db locally.
 Follow instructuons from here - https://docs.mongodb.com/compass/current/install/
-7. Create a mongodb database named `covid` and a document inside that named `case`
+8. Create a mongodb database named `covid` and a document inside that named `case`
-8. System environment variables to initialize are - 1. `export ENVIRONMENT=development` 2. `export FLASK_ENV=development` 3. `export FLASK_APP=app.flask_app`
+9. System environment variables to initialize are - 1. `export ENVIRONMENT=development` 2. `export FLASK_ENV=development` 3. `export FLASK_APP=app.flask_app`
-9. Now, for running the flask app in a development environment - `flask run`
+10. Now, for running the flask app in a development environment - `flask run`

 ## Sample Request Payload for registering a covid case.